coderefinery/sphinx-localtime/README.md

 ```

+## Specifying timezones

+In order for this to work, you need to specify a timezone in your
+original date in a format that `dateutil.parser.parse` can
+understand.
+This seems to be harder than it looks (if anyone can
+help: please do!)

+* Using `+03:00` and similar seems safe.
+* Using long names like `Europe/Helsinki` would be good but
+  `dateutil.parser.parse` doesn't recognize them.
+* Short abbreviations like `EDT`, `EEST` are would work, but we need a
+  generate a list of them all, but they aren't necessarily
+  unique. (`pytz.all_timezones_set` is a starting point but it doesn't
+  have summer times, for example).
+  * It *does* work for your local timezone.
+So it'll act differently
+    on different build hosts...

+Currently it is safest to use `+03:00`.

-# Status and development
+## Status and development

 Non-HTML builders work but don't give the most useful output (someone
 good at Docutils/Sphinx doctrees could help here).
 The javascript
 could be embedded so that it's not an external resource.
+Timezone
-The name
+abbreviation lookup could be improved.
+The name could be
-could be still changed.
+still changed.

 Beta, contributions welcome.